 Europe ETP News Older Than 1 year-If your looking for specific news, using the search function will narrow down the results

-Nine new iShares bond index ETFs launched on Xetra
+Six new iShares bond and commodity index ETFs launched on Xetra

-July 23, 2012--Nine new bond index ETFs issued by iShares have been tradable in Deutsche Börse's XTF segment since Monday.
+August 16, 2012--Four new commodity index and two new bond index ETFs issued by iShares have been tradable in Deutsche Börse's XTF segment since Thursday.

 read more